 ART 319T / 352J / 379T

-Eli Durst, Assistant Professor of Practice in Studio Art
+Enrique Figueredo, Assistant Professor of Practice, Studio Art

-Meet professors Ann Johns and Eli Durst and learn about how you can study art and culture in Italy.
+Meet professors Ann Johns and Enrique Figueredo and learn about how you can study art and culture in Italy.

-Scholarships to support participation in the Learning Tuscany program in Summer 2022 are available to students in the Department of Art and Art History.
-Learn more about eligibility and how to apply by downloading the PDF below.
+Scholarships to support participation in the Learning Tuscany program in Summer 2023 are available to students in the Department of Art and Art History.
+More information and the application will be posted soon!